mrziheng/mrziheng.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a Ph.D. candidate at the Institute of Energy, Environment and Economy, Tsinghua University, and my advisor is Da Zhang (http://www.energyda.cn/).